Calculate Your No Contact Timeline: Free Tool

 The no contact rule usually lasts between 1-4+ weeks.
 Sometimes just a few days.
 Although do note I speak from the perspective of repairing breakups.
 If you are moving on from the relationship, you might never contact your ex again.

 Still, if you're looking to reunite, you just want a small break.
+Not "half a day" small.
+Something closer to a week or so, at the minimum.

 Those two get you to a better position to determine a reasonable no contact duration.